Bai Long Xu (White Dragon Whiskers)

 - One bud

 This is a loose-leaf tea made from nearly the same material that makes up the Bai Long Xu puer tea cakes in our catalog.
 The only difference is the age of this tea.
-Note that these buds were harvested in spring of 2019, while the buds that make up the cakes were plucked in 2016.

 The buds are fresh, silver, and fuzzy.
 They yield a rich, sweet, and complex brew with an aroma like a bunch of fresh-picked flowers that is due in part to their high concentration of sweet-smelling amino acids.
 The infusion is a bright, light apricot color and the aroma will accompany you through the last cup.
 Puer tea drinkers of all types will find something to like about this tea.